Watch our YouTube video on issues relating to Joint Tax Returns. Or read on for more details!

 Lastly, returns signed under duress are not valid returns.
 However, a spouse has to pass difficult tests to prove duress.
 They have to prove that they were unable to resist the demands to sign the return.
 And, they have to prove that they would not have signed the return had they not been forced to do so.

 When all is said and done, if a joint return was in fact filed and both spouses are liable, the next step is to look at Innocent Spouse Relief.
-Please check our video and blog posts on the Innocent Spouse for details as to how that works.
-Our video on Innocent Spouse Relief
+Please check out our blog post on the Innocent Spouse for details as to how that works.

-Founded by Gary Massey, CPA, Massey and Company is a boutique CPA firm is located in Atlanta, Georgia serving the needs of small businesses and their owners.
+Founded by Gary Massey, CPA, Massey and Company is a boutique CPA firm located in Atlanta, providing tax and accounting services to small businesses and individuals throughout Georgia.